26 Common Barriers to Running for Office

 I can’t afford to be a politician.

 If you don’t have access to wealth for fundraising and serving in elected office, that’s okay!
-Most local races don’t require millions of dollars or even $20,000 to run for office.
+Most local races don’t require millions or even $20,000 to run for office.
 In fact, it can cost as little as $1,000 to run for a local position like city commissioner.
 Fundraising is a key part of running for office, but you shouldn’t let that stop you from running.
-When you ask someone to contribute to your campaign, you’re asking them to believe in your vision that you have for making your community a better place.
+When you ask someone to contribute to your campaign, you’re asking them to believe in your vision for making your community a better place.
 Many former candidates have fundraised on a grassroots level and have had small donations sustain their successful campaigns.

 Tip: Your local city clerk or state’s secretary of state’s website can usually tell you how much an elected office pays.

 Tip: To see how much it may cost to run for a local office in your community, look up the office you’re running for, your town, and “campaign finance report.”
-You should be able to see how much it costs for past candidates to run for office.
-You can also use this campaign calculator to start making your own budget.

 I don’t have a huge network.

 You would be surprised how many people you know and how wide your network is once you start mapping it out.
-We help you map your network and how you can build your network before you ever announce your run for office with our lessons in the Incubator: Approach Networking with A Fresh Perspective and Network with a Purpose.

 I don’t know where to start.